All Episodes

 And we know why.

-That's that's Santa Claus going back down the chimney on December 27th and taking everything back to the North Pole in their minds.
+I mean, the minute this thing was implemented, we knew there was going to be overwhelming fear of actually repealing it because it's taking away that's that Santa Claus going back down the chimney on December 27th and taking everything back to the North Pole in their minds.

 And they don't want to be that Santa Claus.

-Open line Friday always like to get started on the phones in the first hour of the program will go to Christina in Fresno.
+Open Line Friday always like to get started on the phones in the first hour of the program.

 Hello.